 Anorexia and bulimia are eating disorders characterized by preoccupations with food, weight, body image, and control.
+Someone with anorexia primarily relies on restricting food and avoiding eating as much as possible, while those with bulimia engage in binge/purge patterns to control their caloric intake.
 Both conditions can be life-threatening, and they impact people of all ages and demographics.
-Someone with anorexia primarily relies on restricting food and avoiding eating as much as possible.
-However, those with bulimia engage in binge/purge patterns to control their caloric intake.

 Anorexia is an eating disorder classified by disordered eating patterns, consistent food restriction, and fears of weight gain.
 These behaviors cause a significantly low body weight.
-However, the person may still perceive themselves as large, sometimes as a result of body dysmorphia.1
+However, the person may still perceive themselves as large, often as a result of body dysmorphia.1 Bulimia is an eating disorder classified by recurrent patterns of binging and purging.
+People with bulimia can be of any weight, which can sometimes make the condition harder to detect.

 Symptoms of Anorexia Nervosa